 Another great thing about mid-century modern homes are a throwback to the 50's.
 Instead of an open concept, you will often see defined rooms and spaces for dining, studying, cooking and lounging.

 Mid-century modern decor leaves a lot of room for interpretation.
 No, you don’t have to buy authentic furniture from the era.
 You don’t even need to buy furniture that takes its style from that era.
 Contemporary touches are a great way to provide a bit of contrast and ensure your living room doesn’t look too much like the set of Mad Men.

-Many MCM homes can be found in mid sized and major cities throughout the US.
+MCM homes can be found in mid sized and major cities throughout the US.
+Mid century architectural design is one of the top house styles in the US and will likely continue to be due to be for years to come.
 The best way to search for MCM homes is to filter by year built and shop for properties that were built between 1940 - 1960.